Finanx/FFXI-Luas/Announce/readme.md

         <effect>slow</effect>
     </debuffs>

+if you wish to disable Impact Announcements for when they wear off then set this to false.

+	<Impact_Detection_Enabled>true</Impact_Detection_Enabled>

 if you wish to have an event to trigger a response that you want then use this example

 	<event>